 Fojo has been active in Myanmar since 2011, supporting exiled media.
 In 2012 Fojo started working with a number of Myanmar partners, engaged in establishing entry-level and mid-career training for journalists.
 In cooperation with local partners Fojo is offering training according to local needs, such as basic skills, news room management, training of trainers and more.

-- the professionalisation of journalists and ethical standards;
+- professionalization of journalists and strengthening ethical standards; as well as

 - community media and access to information.

 In addition, Fojo is working with the Myanmar Journalism Institute which is a partner in a three year project to strengthen a network of journalism training institutes in Southeast Asia.